angeldollface/angeldollface.github.io/src/pages/pages/about.md

 description: "About me.
 Info about this doll."
 ---

 Hi! :) My name is Alexander Abraham, or "Alex" for short.
-I am currently studying *English and American Studies* at the University of Vienna and working on many other projects besides this.
-The fields these projects fall into are listed below.
+I am currently studying *English and American Studies* at the University of Vienna.
+Besides this, I am active in a number of other disciplines and on a number of other projects.

-I love writing and particulalry enjoy writing short stories.
-I use my blog to showcase and publish these stories.
-My inspiration for these stories comes from things I've experienced or things I've read or seen.

-I've always had a knack for drawing things and making designs but only recently have I discovered which subjects and motifs excite me and inspire me.
-I now make art collections of six artworks each, each of them unique and with a very specific theme.
-The *Art* section of this site showcases the collections I've finished so far.

-I made my first forays into this field in 2012, roughly 11 years ago.
-I started coding in Python using a book I had been gifted, called *Hello World!*.
-After finishing this book, I taught myself HTML, CSS, and Javascript.
-After getting a bit bored of this, I dove into Dart and Flutter and made some apps for Mac OSX, Android, and the web.
-I also wrote some libraries in Dart for re-use in my Flutter apps.
-After Dart, I moved on to Rust, which I have stayed with until now.
-Roughly a year ago, I also schooled myself in Javascript with Node.js, learned React, Vue, Astro, aand Three.js.
+The three disciplines that I focus my attention on are: creative writing, creating digital drawings, and writing code in a number of languages.

+I like to write short stories that treat some subject matter that I've been thinking about, that I've read about or that I've watched.
+These short stories can be viewed in the *Blog* section of this site.

+My digital art depcits a multitude of subjects and I've grouped them in collections containing six unique artworks each.
+These collections can be viewed in the *Art* section of this site.

+I have been coding for roughly 10 years and taught myself many languages and frameworks in that time.
+Some of these are: Python, Dart, Rust, Javascript, HTML & CSS, and frameworks like Django, Flutter, Vue,js, and Three.js.
+A selection of my work can be found in the *Coding* section of this site.